 Proof of Virginia Residency

 Applicants must present one proof of Virginia Residency.
-Accepted documents must show the current street address (not PO Box or CSU Box) and include:
+Accepted documents must show the current street address (not PO Box, CSU Box, or GSH box) and include:

-- Uniexpired Virginia driver's license or Virginia state ID card.
+- Unexpired Virginia driver's license or Virginia state ID card.

 - Residential rental/lease agreement.